Whats the best type of pop-up sprinkler?

 • They are adjustable in their radius

-• Typically for larger areas
+• Typically, for larger areas

 Gear drive sprinklers such as the Rainbird 5000 or the Hunter PGP are ideal for larger areas.
 Due to their ability to throw large distances, you’ll use less of them, and in that way, they can be an exceptionally cost-effective way to water your lawn.
 When set to throw long distances, they can be thirsty, making them better suited to properties with ample flow and pressure.

-As I mentioned earlier, all of these sprinklers will do the job, and in that way, there is no right and wrong.
+As I mentioned earlier, all of these sprinklers will do the job, and in that way, there is no right or wrong.
 The one you choose will largely depend on your circumstances and how much you want to spend.
 In my opinion, I’d spend the extra and use stream rotors.
-After designing watering systems for many years, these types of sprinklers offer long term value when you consider the water savings.
+After designing watering systems for many years, these types of sprinklers offer long-term value when you consider the water savings.
 There is nothing else like them for delivering water only where you need it and in a way that is best utilised by your lawn.

 Leave a comment